luckylegend-project/lucky-legend/README.md

 Lucky Legend operates independently and is not affiliated with any third party platforms.

-All official project information is published exclusively through:
+Verified project information and official links are published through:

 https://luckylegend.io